 Comprehensive Income (Loss)

-Comprehensive income (loss) is equivalent to net income (loss) in each of the periods presented.
+The Company has no components of comprehensive income and comprehensive income (loss) is equivalent to net income (loss) in each of the periods presented.
 As such, no statement of comprehensive income (loss) is presented.

-New Accounting Pronouncements
+Recently Adopted Accounting Pronouncements